escape-kinetics/escape-kinetics/Readme.md

 ### 🚀 About Me
 I’m a **Computer Science undergraduate** with strong foundations in **systems thinking and design**.
-My curiosity for how systems are architected has driven me to build **end-to-end IoT solutions** and full-stack applications.
+My curiosity for how systems are architected has driven me to build **end-to-end IoT solutions** and applications.

 🔹 Recently, I architected a **decoupled IoT system** from scratch, integrating embedded devices with an **AWS cloud backend** via **MQTT** and **RESTful APIs**.
 🔹 I love tackling **system integration challenges** and am eager to apply my skills in **Python, C, cloud services, and distributed system design** to future projects.